Denver Broncos vs. Las Vegas Raiders NFL Week 6 Odds, Plays and Insights for October 17, 2021

 Denver Broncos vs. Las Vegas Raiders NFL Week 6 Odds, Plays and Insights

-AFC West rivals square off when the Denver Broncos (3-2) host the Las Vegas Raiders (3-2) on Sunday, October 17, 2021 at Empower Field at Mile High.
-Denver is favored by 3.5 points.
-The point total for the game is set at 44.
+The Las Vegas Raiders (3-2) are 4-point underdogs in a road AFC West matchup against the Denver Broncos (3-2) on Sunday, October 17, 2021 at Empower Field at Mile High.
+The over/under is set at 44.5 for the game.

 For more great betting and fantasy insight, join the SI Winners Club Newsletter.